deepanshs/mrsimulator/docs/user_guide/simulator/simulator.rst

 .. cssclass:: table-bordered table-striped centered
 .. _table_simulator:
-.. list-table:: The attributes of a Simulator object
+.. list-table:: The attributes of a Simulator instance
   :widths: 20 15 65
   :header-rows: 1